 🛡️

-Higher PI limits cost more but are essential for firms handling large infrastructure or commercial projects. $1M may suit a sole residential consulting engineer, but firms working on major projects may need $10M - $20M.
+Higher limits cost more but are essential for practices handling large infrastructure or commercial projects. $1M may suffice for a sole residential consulting engineer, but firms working on major projects may need $10M to $20M.

 🌏

-Australia's seismic activity means structural and geotechnical engineers face unique risks.
-Engineers working in high-seismic zones, on earthquake-prone buildings, or providing seismic assessments carry additional exposure that affects premiums.
+Australia's exposure to cyclones, flooding, bushfire, and expansive soils means that structural, civil, and geotechnical engineers face region-specific risks.
+Engineers working in high-hazard zones or providing natural-disaster assessments carry additional exposure that influences premiums.

 Real-World Insurance Scenarios for Engineers

-These common scenarios illustrate why the right insurance matters for engineering practices.
+These situations illustrate why proper cover matters for engineering practices.

-A structural calculation error in a multi-storey commercial building is discovered during construction.
-The steel beams specified are undersized for the actual loads, requiring significant remedial work.
+A structural calculation error in a multi-storey commercial building is discovered during construction in Melbourne.
+The steel beams specified are undersized for the actual loads, requiring significant redesign and remedial steel work.

-• Professional indemnity covers the client's claim for remediation costs and project delays arising from the calculation error
+• Professional indemnity covers the client's claim for remediation costs and project delays flowing from the calculation error

 • The project delay may trigger liquidated damages and additional contractor costs

-• Your insurer handles the claim, including engagement of independent structural reviewers and legal defence
+• Your insurer manages the claim, including engagement of independent structural reviewers and legal defence

-Your geotechnical investigation for a residential subdivision fails to identify a significant subsurface issue.
-After construction, several houses develop differential settlement requiring foundation remediation.
+Your geotechnical investigation for a residential subdivision in southeast Queensland fails to identify expansive clay soils at depth.
+After construction, several houses develop differential settlement, requiring foundation underpinning.

 • Professional indemnity covers claims from the developer and affected homeowners

-• Claims may be brought by multiple parties - the developer, individual homeowners, and their insurers
+• Claims may be brought by multiple parties - the developer, individual owners, and their home insurers via subrogation

-• Thorough site investigation methodologies and clear reporting of limitations can help defend against claims
+• Thorough site-investigation methodology and clear reporting of limitations are important defensive evidence

-• Professional indemnity covers the building owner's claim for losses arising from the incorrect assessment
+• Professional indemnity covers the building owner's claim for the cost of retrospective upgrades and any consequential losses

-• The building owner may have purchased or retained the building based on your assessment, increasing consequential losses
+• The owner may have committed to a lease or purchase based on your assessment, increasing consequential losses

-• Statutory liability covers any regulatory action if the assessment is found to be negligent under the National Construction Code
+• Statutory liability covers any regulatory action if the assessment is found to be negligent under the NCC or state building legislation

-• The Engineers Australia may also investigate the competence issue
+• Engineers Australia may also investigate the competency issue

 Environmental Contamination Assessment Failure

-Your environmental assessment for a development site fails to identify soil contamination.
-The developer discovers the issue during earthworks, requiring costly remediation before construction can proceed.
+Your environmental assessment for a brownfield development site in Adelaide fails to identify soil contamination from a former industrial use.
+The developer discovers the issue during earthworks, requiring expensive remediation before construction can proceed.

 • Professional indemnity covers the developer's claim for remediation costs and project delays

-• Contaminated site remediation in Australia can cost $100,000 - $1M+ depending on the contaminants and extent
+• Contaminated-site remediation in Australia can cost $150,000 to $1.5M depending on contaminant type and extent

-• The DCCEEW guidelines set standards for site assessment that may be relevant to the claim
+• National Environment Protection Measures (NEPMs) and state EPA guidelines set standards for site assessment that may be relevant to the claim

-• Clear scope definitions and appropriate site investigation methodologies help manage this risk
+• Clear scope definitions and appropriate investigation methodology help manage this risk

 Insurance Tips for Engineering Practices